Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints

-Based on these results we conclude that any selection criteria implemented must be very carefully chosen so as to maximise both efficiency and purity, and that the shallow tier of the imaging survey (with current overhead estimates) is a sub-optimal use of survey time.
-Shifting exposure time from the shallow imaging tier to the medium tier and applying the modified selection criteria significantly increases the number of SNe~Ia observed (475 and 915 more SNe~Ia compared to SDT*, and SDT surveys, respectively) as indicated in our SDT* Highz survey simulation (see Figure~\ref{allhistres}b).
-This strategy possesses a much higher FoM$_{{\rm tot}, {\rm opt}}$ value of 364 in comparison to the ${\rm FoM}_{{\rm tot}, {\rm opt}} = 284$ value of the SDT.
+Based on these results we conclude that any selection criteria implemented must be very carefully chosen to maximize both efficiency and purity, and that the shallow tier of the imaging survey (with current overhead estimates) is a suboptimal use of survey time.
+Shifting exposure time from the shallow imaging tier to the medium tier, and applying the modified selection criteria, significantly increases the SN~Ia sample size (460 and 923 more SNe~Ia compared to SDT*, and SDT surveys, respectively) as indicated in our SDT* Highz survey simulation (see Figure~\ref{allhistres}b).
+This SDT* Highz strategy results in a much higher $\FoMopt$ value of 236 in comparison to the $\FoMopt = 158$ value of the SDT.

-Figure~\ref{pl12} (left) presents the $w_{0} - w_{a}$ 68$\%$ and 95$\%$ confidence contours for the simulated SDT, SDT*, and SDT* Highz surveys.
-These contours illustrate how slight modification of the classification criteria presented by the SDT report (see Section~\ref{classification}) can lead to an increase in the FoM$_{{\rm tot},{\rm opt}}$ whereas moving time to focus on the medium tier of the survey makes for a more significant impact.
+Figure~\ref{pl12} (left) presents the $w_{0}$--$w_{a}$ 68$\%$ and 95$\%$ confidence contours for the simulated SDT, SDT*, and SDT* Highz surveys.
+These contours illustrate how slight modification of the classification criteria presented by the SDT report (see Section~\ref{classification}) can lead to an increase in $\FoMopt$, whereas moving time to focus on the medium tier of the survey results in a more significant impact.

-As an informative worst-case scenario, the SDT Imaging simulation replicates a situation where all IFC-S data is determined to be unusable, but only after completion of the {\it WFIRST} mission.
+As an informative worst-case scenario, the SDT Imaging simulation replicates a situation where all IFC-S data are determined to be unusable, but only after completion of the {\it WFIRST} mission.
 As a result, only the imaging data as part of the SDT survey would be used for cosmological analyses.
-Unsurprisingly, this SN survey produces too few SNe~Ia at $z < 0.6$ and delivers a low ${\rm FoM}_{{\rm tot},{\rm opt}} = 78$.
+Unsurprisingly, this SN survey produces too few SNe~Ia at $z < 0.6$ and delivers a low $\FoMopt = 105$.

-The Imaging:Allz simulation has a ${\rm FoM}_{{\rm tot},{\rm opt}} = 359$, and is one of our more successful imaging-only strategies.
+The Imaging:Allz simulation has $\FoMopt = 388$, and is our most successful imaging-only strategy.
 It is a 3-tier imaging strategy that uses four broadband filters ($RZYJ$ or $YJHF$).
-This survey discovers $>$3 times as many SNe~Ia as any IFC-S strategy and has a ${\rm FoM}_{\rm stat} = 456$.
-Combined, {\it Zero-point uncertainties} are the largest systematic uncertainties for this strategy (see Figure~\ref{diffsys}), as with all imaging strategies.
+This strategy results in $>$5 times as many SNe~Ia as any IFC-S strategy and has $\FoMstat = 622$. {\it Zero-point uncertainties} are {\red some of the} largest systematic uncertainties for this strategy (see Figure~\ref{diffsys}), as with all imaging strategies.